 It is a great place for books (new and vintage) AND MORE - we have a wide range of items that are reflective of the history of the Site that make unique gifts.
-We have Lillian Pitt's art works (jewelry, statuary, charms and mini-masks; click here for more information), masks and prints by Toma Villa (the artist who created the "Spirit Pole" in the Visitor Center, click here for additional information), felted animals by artist Juneko Martinson, jewelry and fused glass by Lois Thadei.
-The Shop has a very good variety of Pendleton items, as well as posters, postcards, historic photos, magnets, water bottles, leather trade bags, pins, trade beads, Indian bead work and baskets, stuffed animals, Jacobsen salt, canned salmon, as well as NPS Passports.
+We have art by internationally known Native American artist Lillian Pitt (jewelry, statuary, charms, ceramic tiles, masks and mini-masks), her extraordinary wood River People blanket woven by Pendleton, felted animals by artist Juneko Martinson, jewelry and fused glass by Lois Thadei.
+The Shop has a very good variety of Pendleton items, as well as posters, postcards, historic photos, magnets, water bottles, leather trade bags, pins, trade beads, Indian bead work and baskets, stuffed animals, Jacobsen salt, honey, canned salmon, as well as NPS Passports, puzzles and toys.

 The US Forest Service is now at the Visitor Center at the Fort Vancouver National Historic Site and US Forest Service regional maps are available for purchase at the Shop as well as hiking and mushroom guides.

-Seed packets with heirloom seeds gathered by the Gardening Guild at the Fort Vancouver Garden are available for sale.
+Seed packets with heirloom seeds gathered by the Gardening Group at the Fort Vancouver Garden are available for sale.

 The Shop has stocked some beautiful Russian items.
 Items in this “Russian Collection,” including hand carved toys, Matryoshka (or nesting) dolls, lacquer pins, barrettes, boxes, and birch bark boxes are all handmade and intricately hand painted in Russia.
 Each item is a tiny work of art.
 Matryoshka dolls were introduced to Russia from China over the “Silk Road” to Nizhny Novgorod in the late nineteenth century and soon after became a famous Russian tradition known throughout the world.
 Birch Bark boxes and handcrafts were first developed in the birch forests of the Ural Mountains.
 Their patterns often reflect rugged mountainous scenes and animals of the forests.
 Lacquerware is generally made of papier-mâché and for many it represents a high form of artistic talent.
 These are intricately hand painted, some reflecting Russian scenes, flowers and often fairy tales.
 Lacquer painting as an art form evolved from icon painting in Russia.

-To educate individuals about the military history of the Site many books with ties to veterans, and military and naval history are available.
+To inform individuals about the Native American and military history of the Site there are many books with ties to veterans, and military and naval history are available.
 We also stock handmade wooden officer's sabers.

-In addition to Rinker Buck's book, The Oregon Trail: A New American Journey, the Bookstore at the Visitor Center has stocked many vintage books for all age groups about the history and experience of the Oregon Trail, Native history and Fort Vancouver and the Hudson's Bay Company.
+In addition to Rinker Buck's book, The Oregon Trail: A New American Journey, and many of Jane Kirkpatrick's historical novels.
+The Bookstore has many vintage books for all age groups about the history and experience of the Oregon Trail, Native history and Fort Vancouver and the Hudson's Bay Company.

 We have wonderful cedar bark baskets of the type traditionally used for huckleberry gathering, bead work, barrettes, necklaces and earrings by Native artists, including Aleut artist Lois Thadei.
 We have cards, posters, toys and much more that reflects the people, cultures and eras that are represented at the Fort Vancouver National Historic Site.